kiboschool/course-programming-2/src/lessons/db-and-vis/exploring-data.md

 if __name__ == '__main__':
     footballPlayersExploration = FootballPlayersExploration('football_players_exploration.db')
     footballPlayersExploration.get_most_goals()
 ```

-This is real data that was scraped from Wikipedia.
-It contains player information for world cup football matches.

 If we want to find the player who scored the most goals, we can sort by goal scored in descending order and retrieve the first result.

-(There are many players who aren't included in this data set).

-Please run the script, and see the answer.
+Run the script, and see the answer.

-Note that this database has two tables, one for Players and one for Countries.
+This database has two tables, one for Players and one for Countries.
 Programmers often create databases this way, splitting the data into different tables.
 You might remember that this is called [normalization](https://web-app-development.vercel.app/lessons/data-modeling/relations-and-normalization.html).

-> Bonus challenge:
-> * modify the code so that it does another query in `get_most_goals` to determine and display the country name.
-> * remember that you can run queries by writing code that looks like this,
->   * `result = self.session.query(Table).filter_by(column_name=value).first()`
+## Try it yourself: Football Players

+Practice working with the Football Players data.

+If you hadn't already done so, download [football_players_exploration.db](https://github.com/kibo-programming-2-jan-23/walkthroughs/blob/main/db-and-vis/football/football_players_exploration.db) and [football_players_exploration.py](https://github.com/kibo-programming-2-jan-23/walkthroughs/blob/main/db-and-vis/football/football_players_exploration.py).

+Use the SQLAlchemy ORM to generate queries to answer the following questions:

+* What country did the player with the most goals play for?
+After finding the player with the most goals in `get_most_goals`, write another query to find that player's country (you can use a query by country id, or add a [SQLAlchemy relationship](https://docs.sqlalchemy.org/en/14/tutorial/orm_related_objects.html#tutorial-orm-related-objects))
+* What 10 players have the most caps?
+* What country has the most goals scored by its players?
+(This will require [grouping and aggregating](https://docs.sqlalchemy.org/en/20/tutorial/data_select.html#aggregate-functions-with-group-by-having)).